 It is nothing like the dependability of the 4 train.
 With its known stops and repetitions.
 We're back to the question of authority.
 I guess.
 Back to the question of aesthetics.

 Fiction matters in the novel for several reasons.
 It is related to chance.
 Here's how.
 Fiction does not exhaust itself.
-For fiction is not concerned with bringing the novel genre to its limit.
+Fiction is not concerned with bringing the novel genre to its limit.
 Perhaps that is the beyond Eagleton/Watt seem to suggest.
 I don't think there is an exhaustion thesis inherent in fiction's structure.
 I cannot exhaust the novel for there are always new and different social norms and attitude to heteroglossia-ize.

 The trouble with fiction is that it is prone to cliché because of this (or just muck).
 To get it right.
 To make the novel matter we have to be convicted that fiction matters.